-COLOR INSPIRATION: I love gray as a neutral, especially when I have an affinity for the brown of hardwood floors and the 70s/80s accessories that reflect my home as a kid.
-GO TO MICHELLE'S ENTRY PAGE AND ADD IT TO YOUR FAVORITES.
+COLOR INSPIRATION: Light and shadow are my inspiration.
+I have drawn since a child and what always stood out to me was the way the light reflected off of, or was absorbed by the subject matter.
+GO TO BRENDA'S ENTRY PAGE AND ADD IT TO YOUR FAVORITES.
 Visit the entry page to view all five photos, get tips on how to use color, make a comment, select the room as a favorite and share on Facebook and Twitter.
 The rooms with the greatest number of favorites in each division at the end of the initial round go on to the finals.
 You can choose as many rooms as you like as favorites, so be sure to check back each day for all the new entries - the more favorites you find, the better!